-- A retailer must give reasonable consideration to a request by a customer, or a relevant consumer representative organisation, for a reduction of the customer's fees, charges or debt. - (2) In giving reasonable consideration under clause 6.6(1), a retailer must refer to the guidelines in its hardship policy referred to in clause 6.10(2)(d).
+A retailer must give reasonable consideration to a request by a customer, or a relevant consumer representative organisation, for a reduction of the customer's fees, charges or debt.

 [Note: A retailer may determine on a case-by-case basis whether the retailer will grant such a request.
 The guidelines on debt reduction (to be developed under clause 6.10) are intended to provide a retailer's staff with further guidance in this regard.]